Smooth pumpkin filling, the aroma of spices, and a flaky crust make this scrumptious homemade gluten-free pumpkin pie a holiday favorite.

 - ¼ cup maple syrup

-- ¼ cup maple sugar (or palm coconut sugar)
+- ¼ cup maple sugar (or palm coconut sugar, or granulated sugar)

 - 2 eggs + 1 egg yolk